corda/corda-runtime-os/buildSrc/README.md

 CI builds will automatically publish to the remote repo.

-Any properties specified in the 'arguments' array will be passed to the java -jar command.
+Optionally an 'arguments' array may be provided to the task which will bake parameters into the image to be passed to the java -jar command.
+Unless necessary this should be avoided and use environment variable JAVA_TOOL_OPTIONS to pass properties at run time instead, as follows:

+    docker run -p 8888:8888 -e "JAVA_TOOL_OPTIONS=-DinstanceId=1" engineering-docker-dev.software.r3.com/corda-os-http-rpc-gateway:latest

-Also, if a kafka.properties file exists in the project root as follows:
+If a kafka.properties file exists in the project root as follows:

 ```
     http-rpc-gateway